 - 2.1.
 On 17 December 2021, the Athlete was notified of the potential anti-doping rule violations and of her right to provide explanations by 14 January 2022 or to admit the potential anti-doping rule violations inter alia. - 2.2.
-The Athlete did not respond to the 17 December 2021 letter. - 2.3.
-As a result, on 25 March 2022, the AIU noted that the Athlete had not provided any explanations within the deadline and maintained its assertion that she had committed anti-doping rule violations.
+The Athlete responded to this letter on 12 January 2022 and exercised her right to provide an explanation.
+In her explanation, the Athlete indicated that the anti-doping rule violations asserted against her were "completely devoid of any foundation".
+In addition, she added that she had not participated in "any manipulations with doping samples". - 2.3.
+Following a review of the Athlete's explanation, on 25 March 2022, the AIU maintained its assertion that she had committed anti-doping rule violations.
 The Athlete was granted an opportunity to request a hearing by 8 April 2022.
 The Athlete was specifically informed that, if she failed to request a hearing, she would be deemed to have waived her right to a hearing and to have accepted the asserted anti-doping rule violations, and that the AIU would render a decision confirming the imposition of the consequences set out in the letter. - 2.4.
 The Athlete did not respond to the 25 March 2022 letter. - 2.5.
-On 11 April 2022, exceptionally, the AIU set a final deadline of 14 April 2022 for the Athlete to request a hearing, failing which the AIU would render a decision confirming the imposition of the consequences set out at section 4 of the attached Notice (i.e., a period of Ineligibility of 2 years and disqualification of results from 29 January 2015 onwards).
+On 11 April 2022, exceptionally, the AIU set a final deadline of 14 April 2022 for the Athlete to request a hearing, failing which the AIU would render a decision confirming the imposition of the consequences set out at section 4 of the attached Notice (i.e., disqualification of results from 18 July 2013 until 3 October 2016). - 2.6.
+The 11 April 2022 email similarly remained unanswered.